yashar0x/JSEncrypted-Fuzzer/README.md

 **Tested on Python 3.10.8**

-**Note:** This app will test all the passwords for each username, Exactly like how Cluster-Bomb attack type of Burp Intruder works.
+**Note:** This app will test all the passwords for each username, The same as Cluster-Bomb Attack Type in Burp Intruder.

 **WARNING:** ONLY FOR EDUCATIONAL PURPOSES